 It is important to understand that John foresaw that freedoms would be lost because we would be shut out from buying or selling.
 In other words, we would not have to take the mark, or the money, but if we didn’t, we couldn’t buy or sell, or have a way to live.

-While this article is not equating the Hope Scholarship or other government programs to the actual mark of the beast, it is suggesting that there is a serious danger in further entrenching the power of the government to return money it took from us, as it further gives the government more power to regulate us.
+While this article is not equating the school choice bill or other government programs to the actual mark of the beast, it is suggesting that there is a serious danger in further entrenching the power of the government to return money it took from us, as it further gives the government more power to regulate us.

 Private schools will be the recipients of a lot of the scholarship funds.
 What happens when the private schools can only exist due to the government funds involved?
 When the government then says that all funds can only go to private schools that require vaccinations, or that teach CSE, or that require classes on subjects the school morally opposes?
 If people have grown reliant on the funds, they will not have much of a choice, especially since the market will be too distorted to have kept other options alive.

 So, while the receipt of funds today can feel exciting, it is important to remember that the government is buying our freedoms from us.
 If the Founding Fathers were willing to give their lives for freedom, are we willing to forego some of the riches of the world to help keep the government’s power in check?

 There is a story in the Old Testament that fascinates me.
 In the days of Elisha, the Syrians laid siege against the city of Samaria.
 This was during a time of famine, and the object was likely to starve the Samarians into submission.
 The siege was working well for the Syrians, as people became so hungry that they started buying “the fourth part of a cab of dove’s dung for five pieces of silver.”
 2 Kings 6:25.